 5. Best Compact: Midea 20-Pint

 Noise is one of the Midea's strongest selling points.
-At 44 dB — tied with the LG PuriCare for the quietest on our list — reviewers confirm it runs quietly enough for overnight use in a bedroom.
+At 44 dB — the quietest on our list — reviewers confirm it runs quietly enough for overnight use in a bedroom.
 Several parents specifically mention using the Midea in nurseries and children's rooms, and pet owners note it is quiet enough not to startle animals.
 The compact dimensions and lighter weight make it genuinely portable.
-Reviewers report moving it between rooms on a daily or seasonal basis with no hassle, something that is impractical with the heavier 50- and 70-pint models.
+Reviewers report moving it between rooms on a daily or seasonal basis with no hassle, something that is impractical with the heavier 50- and 80-pint models.

 The Midea includes smart features through the MSmartHome app, giving you remote control and humidity monitoring on your phone.
 Reviewers find the app functional if not particularly polished, and it covers the basics — adjusting humidity targets, checking current levels, and setting schedules.
 The unit also supports voice control through Amazon Alexa and Google Assistant, which reviewers with smart home setups appreciate as a convenient bonus.